2boom-ua/watchdigest/README.md

 ## Docker monitoring tool that tracks Docker image updates

-WatchDigest is a monitoring tool that tracks Docker image updates by comparing local digests with remote registries (Docker Hub, GitHub Container Registry, GitLab and others).
-It periodically checks for outdated images and sends notifications via webhooks.
+WatchDigest is a Python-based monitoring tool that scans local Docker containers, checks whether their images are outdated, and optionally updates those images.
+It can notify you across a wide range of messaging platforms when updates are available or have been applied.

 ### Features:
 Supports multiple container registries (docker.io, ghcr.io, lscr.io, registry.gitlab.com, etc.).
 Automated digest checking to detect outdated images.
+Optionally auto-update outdated Docker images and restart containers.
 Webhook-based notifications (supports multiple messaging platforms).
 Configurable polling period via config.json.
 Docker API integration to retrieve local image data.